gaochundong/Happer/README.md

 # Happer
-Happer is a library for building HTTP/WebSocket based services.
+Happer is a C# library for building HTTP based services.